 Sure, Duke wasn’t a powerhouse before Krzyzewski arrived in Durham, but it has been ever since.
 More than a few former and current National Basketball Association players have played for Coach K — Grant Hill, Christian Laettner, and Shane Battier, to name a few — and prospered under his tutelage.
 This is a trend that will continue as long as Krzyzewski keeps doing what he’s doing: win.
 The Blue Devils last missed the NCAA tournament in 1995, which says enough about their dominance these past few decades.

 The Wildcats have one of the most storied programs in the history of the NCAA.
 They’ve won eight titles, have appeared in the NCAA tournament all but twice since 1992, and have the biggest college basketball venue – Rupp Arena — of its kind.
-Kentucky has recently become a symbol of the one-and-done era, and through that, coach John Calipari (pictured above) has rebuilt a powerhouse, albeit missing the tournament last year.
-The Wildcats have a roster of freshmen stars to complement a few veteran players this year, and it’s been that kind of firepower going back to the 2012 championship that has Kentucky contending for this year’s title.
+Kentucky has recently become a symbol of the one-and-done era, and through that, coach John Calipari has rebuilt a powerhouse, albeit missing the tournament in 2013.
+The Wildcats have a roster of freshmen stars to complement a few veteran players this year, and it’s been that kind of firepower going back to the 2012 championship that has Kentucky contending for a title every season.

 Kansas has dominated the Big 12 for too many years to count, and the Jayhawks just clinched their 10th straight regular season conference championship.
 Head coach Bill Self is in his 12th season in Lawrence and has not once failed to take his team to the tournament, while also winning a championship in 2008.

 But the Jayhawks’ history goes a little deeper than the past few decades.
 Kansas’s first coach, in 1898, just happened to be the founding father of the game of basketball: Dr. James Naismith.
-While Naismith wasn’t very successful as a coach, he started what we know today, though a toned-back version.
-Similarly to Duke, Kansas has had multiple players go on to play at the professional level, and the fifth-ranked Jayhawks don’t seem to be any different this year.
+While Naismith wasn’t very successful as a coach, he kickstarted the sport that we know and love today.

 4. North Carolina